RosCollective/eft-coherence-dynamics/04_On_Structure_Emerging_Under_Stability.md

 Field Geometry (EFT): formalizes the structure that emerges under pressure in the field.
 Field Mechanics (EFT): defines terms against the lived phenomenon and prevents the description from gradually losing accuracy.
 Field Notes (EFT): capture observations in real time so material is not lost as conditions change.
-Motion Geometry (EFT): A natural history of cognitive mobility: motion, curvature, collapse, reconstitution, alignment, and stability.
+Motion Geometry (EFT): a natural history of cognitive mobility: motion, curvature, collapse, reconstitution, alignment, and stability.
 The Marginalia: preserves informal, experiential material alongside the formal work.
 Theoretical probes and artifacts: formalize structural implications anad push them after stabilization.